endspigel/WebsiteAquaRugbyTeam/README.md

-# code
-Webdiste for a aqua rugby team
+# Website for a aqua rugby team

 <h2>Votre équipe favorite a besoin de vous !</h2>